Food revolution helps Electrolux to sharpen its image

 “For us, ultimately, what we are going to get paid for is to bring more consumer relevant stuff to the market.”

-McLoughlin’s push is focussed on kitchens as cookers are Electrolux’s strongest global market position.
+McLoughlin’s push is focused on kitchens as cookers are Electrolux’s strongest global market position.

 This year it launched a high-end kitchen range retailing for 80,000 euros, which McLoughlin said shows Electrolux’s dominance in professional cooking equipment.